TraxData313/Gravitum-Cosmology-/README.md

    on this new and exciting topic.
  - I decided to put toghether this short Jupyter note, where we'll just follow the consequences of a powerful assumption:
-   "Space IS nothing but Quantum Complexity"
+   Space - Quantum Complexity duality

 # Out plan of action: